dnsimple/dnsimple-support/content/articles/can-elliptic-curve-key-ssl-certificates.markdown

 # Do you support Elliptic Curve Cryptography (ECC) SSL certificates?

-Yes: all our SSL certificates are issued with ECC keys and signatures using the `prime256v1` curve by default.
+**Yes: all our SSL certificates are issued with ECC keys** using the `prime256v1` curve by default.

+We also accept custom CSRs with an ECDSA signature using one of the following curves:

+* prime256v1
+* secp384r1